 How to calculate volume in stock market trading?

-Calculating trading volume essentially means summing all trades for the period.
-Beginner-friendly brokers often show daily volume automatically.
-You can also download CSV files from exchange websites and sum the “Quantity” column.
-This manual approach helps you learn the basics of volume analysis.
+Calculating trading volume essentially means summing all trades for a specific period.
+Most beginner-friendly brokers often display daily volume automatically.
+You can also download CSV files from exchange websites and total the “Quantity” column manually.
+This approach helps you learn the basics of volume analysis.

 What is volume in stock market?